• Skip to main content

 Peeking through a tree on Alki Beach in West Seattle is a fun thing to do while visiting the area.
 In between the dark brown branches of the cypress tree is a ferry in the distance.
 Water washes up on the beach while the blueish green rolling Puget Sound flows out to a peach and light blue colored horizon.

-Filed Under: Getting around, Pacific Northwest, Seattle, Things to do Tagged With: Alki Beach, Parks, puget sound, Seattle, West Seattle
+Filed Under: Getting around, Pacific Northwest, Seattle, Things to do Tagged With: Alki Beach, Parks, puget sound, Seattle, Seattle botanical gardens, West Seattle

 I hope you’re enjoying Kessi World